oasis-tcs/odata-vocabularies/docs/annotation-cheat-sheet.md

 </ComplexType>
 ```

-and the annotation value is provided as a collection of records:
+The annotation value is provided as a collection of records.

 ```xml
 <Annotation Term="Vocab.StructuredCollectionTerm">